D04: The Role of a Lietime

 MORGUE BOT 3: Are you interested in reading a 44-minute pilot?

-TINY PA: I'm sure it's amazing and great, but I'm just a lowly little six-inch PA.
+TINY PA: I'm sure it's amazing and great, but I'm just a lowly little s-six-inch PA!

-DERF: We just got here, so we're not actually working in Holowood.
+DERF: Uh, we just—we just got here, so we're not actually working in Holowood…

 BAJANKLES: [mockingly] "Oh, we just got—"!
 We all just got here, buddy!
-If you're going to be on this lot, you're going to work.
-Now you, with the wristwatch.
+If you're gonna on this lot, you're gonna work.
+Now you, with the wristwatch!

 SHAE: Me?
 Oh, no. I'm just here to fade into the background.
-I don't want to pull any focus.
+I don't wanna pull any focus.

-BAJANKLES: Yeah, get in the engine room.
-That's where all the writers are, cranking out pages for the movie.
-No one will notice you, talk to you or think about you in there.
+BAJANKLES: Yeah, get in the engine room. [gently hitting Shae in that direction] That's where all the writers are, crankin’ out pages for the movie.
+No one will notice you, talk to you, or think about you in there.

 BAJANKLES: Now, get to work!